Concord* Workers' Compensation Lawyers

 Were you injured or was a loved one killed in a workplace accident in the greater Concord area?
 You likely have a lot on your mind, from getting the right medical treatment to supporting yourself and your family, and ultimately getting back on your feet again.

 Workers’ compensation benefits are possible for many injured North Carolina workers.
 But the process of filing a workers’ compensation claim can be complex.
-Stewart Law Offices, LLC, can help ensure that you have the legal support you need during this stressful time.
+Stewart Law Offices, can help ensure that you have the legal support you need during this stressful time.

 The N.C.
 Industrial Commission hears and decides cases involving workers’ compensation disputes in the state.
 With certain exceptions, all businesses that employ three or more employees must purchase and carry workers’ compensation insurance or qualify as self-insured employers under the N.C.
 Workers’ Compensation Act.